terra-campaigns/degenesis/_includes/24xx_modules/rules.md

 To increase an MPF, players need to roll **higher** than their current value, on a d6.
 Conversely, to decrease it, they need to roll **lower** than the value.

+## Uncertainty

+If something is uncertain and the rules do not support its resolution, **consider the odds and roll a die**.